dperl-sol/dperl-sol/README.md

-I am a postdoc at synchrotron SOLEIL working on serial crystallography.
+I am a postdoc at synchrotron SOLEIL working on serial crystallography for materials samples.